 "Yes, I've been looking out the window.
-It's cold outside and I got you cold, too."
+It's cold outside.
+Now I got you cold, too."
 Nina smiled broadly and wrapped herself in Mama's unbuttoned sweater.
-As Nina's nose warmed, she became aware of the multitude of aromas that filled the air.
+As Nina's nose warmed, she became aware of the wonderful aromas that filled the air.
 She stretched up and craned her neck to survey the kitchen.
 "Whatca cooking?"

 "What do you mean?"
 Mama pretended to scold her.
 "I'm fixing what I always do for Christmas-cheese and potato soup, roast turkey, sugar-cured ham, creamed corn, squash casserole, stuffing, cranberry sauce, lima beans, candied yams, cornbread, sweet potato pie, coconut cake, and raspberry linzer tart."

 "I sure hope Papa is back before it's time to eat," Nina sighed.